-This API specification outlines how to share data with the webLyzard knowledge repository, and how to access ASAP visualization services.
+The following API specification v0.5 outlines how to share data with the webLyzard knowledge repository, and how to access ASAP visualization services.
 The API specification contains four separate parts, followed by a workflow description.

 - 1. The Document API specification describes the mechanism to upload and annotate the IMR Web content of WP8 (and other third-party text documents), and to integrate them into the ASPA visualization pipeline developed in WP6. - 2.
 The Statistical Data API supports the upload of statistical data, e.g. the WIND telecommunications data from WP9. - 3.
 The Search API returns relevant documents sets based on a search query. - 4.
-The InfoViz API renders individual visualizations and allows to embed them into third-party Web applications.
+The Visualization API renders individual visualizations and allows to embed them into third-party Web applications.